Disgraced National MP Andrew Falloon's resignation saves taxpayer $60,000

 NATS HEADING TO THE EXIT DOOR

 • Andrew Falloon — Rangitata: First-term electorate MP for the electorate centred on Ashburton.
 Previously worked for Act leader Rodney Hide, ministerial adviser to Steven Joyce.
 Was National's spokesman for biosecurity, associate agriculture, associate economic development, and associate transport.
-Announced retirement yesterday after sending sexual image to a young woman.
+Announced resignation effective immediately on Tuesday after sending sexual image to a young woman.

 • Nikki Kaye — Auckland Central: Elected in 2008 in the traditional Labour seat.
 Minister of Education, ACC, Civil Defence, Food Safety, Youth, Youth Affairs.
 In September 2016, stepped down as a minister to fight breast cancer, then returned.
 Deputy leader to Todd Muller from May 2020.
 Lost it when he resigned on July 14, announced retirement July 16.